Adult social care

 The Mental Capacity Act protects the interests of vulnerable people who need to make crucial decisions.

 At some point in our lives we're all likely to be affected by a lack of capacity to make decisions.
-That could be directly, or because someone close to us isn't able to make decisions for themselves.
-Millions of people lose their ability to make decisions that affect their lives through illness or disabilities that affect their capacity to make decisions.
-Millions of people also have caring duties for people who lack capacity.
+This could be directly, or because someone close to us isn't able to make decisions for themselves.

-Who is the act for?
+Who the act is for

-It has protection for people, from 16 onwards, who lack the mental capacity to make their own decisions, some or all of the time.
 The act says that anyone making decisions on behalf of another person must first consider if that person would be able to make their own decision without help.
-It's intended to, amongst other things, make sure that each person should be considered carefully.
-This is because many people can make some decisions for themselves; for example, knowing what they want to eat.
-Other decisions may be more difficult; for example, managing their money.
+For example, many people can make the decision themselves about what they want to eat.
+But other decisions may be more difficult, such as how to manage their money.
+The government has made a guide to making decisions aimed at family, friends and other unpaid carers.

-• who suffers from a mental health issue or disability of the mind - such as dementia or a profound learning disability
+- suffers from a mental health issue or disability of the mind - such as dementia or a profound learning disability

-• who lacks the capacity to give informed consent to the arrangements made for their care and/or treatment
+- lacks the capacity to give informed consent to the arrangements made for their care and/or treatment

 The safeguards cover patients in hospitals and people in care homes under the Care Standards Act 2000, whether placed in the public or private sector.